Reconstructing QCD Spectral Functions with Gaussian Processes

-For the reconstruction of the gluon spectral function, a modified frequency scale is used in the RBF kernel in order to suppress spurious oscillations in the infrared and ultraviolet tails.
+For the reconstruction of the gluon spectral function, the lattice input data are extended into the UV using an earlier fRG computation~\cite{Cyrol:2018xeq}, which is quantitatively reliable in this regime.
+We discuss this in more detail in the next paragraph and in \Cref{app:data-fun}.
+As for the ghost, this extension leads to greatly enhanced stability of the reconstruction with respect to the kernel hyperparameters.
+In particular, it ensures convergence to zero for $\omega \to \infty$, whereas with just the lattice data we often observe convergence to a non-zero constant and in some cases even pathological divergences.
+A modified frequency scale is used in the RBF kernel in order to suppress spurious oscillations in the IR and UV tails.
 The hyperparameters are again obtained via optimization of the likelihood with Gaussian hyperpriors while approximately enforcing the OZS condition; see \Cref{app:implementation} for details.
 The reconstruction shown in \Cref{fig:gluon-spectral} accurately reproduces the lattice data within the given uncertainties, as shown in \Cref{fig:gluon-propagator}, with a total mean squared error of $\sim$4e--5.
-While also being fully consistent, deviations from the lattice propagator are somewhat stronger than for the ghost dressing function and seem to become more pronounced in the infrared.
+While also being fully consistent, deviations from the lattice propagator are somewhat stronger than for the ghost dressing function and seem to become more pronounced in the IR.
 This is likely caused by the comparably large uncertainties of the lattice data at small momenta.